geosot86/IC-IRIM/README.md

 # IC-IRIM
-# Codes developed from the study of secondary ice processes
+# Codes developed for the study of secondary ice processes